 - Difficulty – easy to moderate

 Burnaby Mountain located east of downtown Vancouver has a network of popular hiking trails of varying difficulty.
-These trails are well marked and can be found all around SFU (Simon Fraser University) Campus.
+These trails are well-marked and can be found all around SFU (Simon Fraser University) Campus.

-Several trails can be combined to form loops of varying distances for example trails called Gear Jammer, Mel’s, Dead Moped, Power Line, Pipeline, Nicole’s, and Poplar Trails together form a nice 5 km loop and for a more challenging 12km loop combine Mountain Air, Barnet, Cougar, Cardiac, Summit, Velodrome and Drummit.
+Several trails can be combined to form loops of varying distances for example trails called Gear Jammer, Mel’s, Dead Moped, Power Line, Pipeline, Nicole’s, and Poplar Trails together form a nice 5 km loop and for a more challenging 12km loop combine Mountain Air, Barnet, Cougar, Cardiac, Summit, Velodrome, and Drummit.

 The trails are of moderate difficulty, if you want more of a challenge here tackle the Velodrome trail, also called Burnaby’s Grind.
-The trail head is located at the northeast corner of the Velodrome.
+The trailhead is located at the northeast corner of the Velodrome.
 The Velodrome trail climbs steeply from the Barnet on the north side of Burnaby Mountain and arrives at the Japanese totem poles at Horizons Restaurant.

 The Trans Canada Trail runs through the Burnaby Mountain Conservation area connecting many of the trails in the area.
-The Trans Canada Trail, also named The Great Trail is a cross-Canada system of greenways, waterways, and is the longest recreational trail in the world.
+The Trans Canada Trail, also named The Great Trail is a cross-Canada system of greenways, and waterways, and is the longest recreational trail in the world.
 In the City of Vancouver, the Trans Canada Trail comprises 42km of trails connecting a number of communities and parks of which 24 km is shoreline pathways or on seawall.
 Hiking the whole 42 km could be a great mission!

 Transport to Burnaby Mountain – #95B Line bus connects downtown Vancouver and Simon Fraser University via Hastings St